Adversarial Robustness of Partitioned Quantum Classifiers: Proof of Theorem

 Since $\Pi_k$ is Hermitian and adjoints of CPTP maps preserve Hermiticity, $(\mathcal{E}^\dagger(\Pi_k) - \tilde{\mathcal{E}}^\dagger(\Pi_k))^2 = (\mathcal{E}^\dagger(\Pi_k) - \tilde{\mathcal{E}}^\dagger(\Pi_k))^\dagger (\mathcal{E}^\dagger(\Pi_k) - \tilde{\mathcal{E}}^\dagger(\Pi_k))$, and

 where $D_{HS}$ denotes the Hilbert-Schmidt distance.
 We can bound this distance as follows.

 where $\Vert . \Vert_2$ denotes Schatten $2$-norm (also called the Hilbert-Schmidt norm).
 The first inequality is a result of the triangle inequality.
 The second inequality follows from the sub-multiplicative property of the Schatten $2$-norm and its invariance under unitary transformations.
-The third inequality above holds because the Schatten $2$-norm is contractive under completely positive maps.
+The third inequality above holds because the Schatten $2$-norm is contractive under the adjoint of unital CPTP maps.
 We can bound the second term in (\ref{equ-bounding-D_HS-1}) using a similar approach:

 Note that, $\Vert I - \hat{U}_0 \Vert_2 = \Vert I - \hat{U}_0^\dagger \Vert_2 $ since the Schatten $2$-norm of an operator is the same as the Schatten $2$-norm of its adjoint.
 Combining (\ref{equ-bounding-D_HS-1}) and (\ref{equ-bounding-D_HS-2}), we have